martbetz/martbetz.github.io/faq.md

 ### Can I hire you? ###

-I'm not a professional; I’m just a hippie with some hobbies.
+I'm not a professional; I’m a hippie with a hobby.

 ### Can I Contribute? ###

-You'd do better posting stuff elsewhere and sending a link to your work.
+You'd do better posting elsewhere and sending me a link.